 Try to think of every piece of content your write from the point of view of the people who will be reading it.
 Then link to it and promote it accordingly.

-We have lots of examples of great Welcome pages across the 200+ sites we have delivered for schools all around the UK.
-If you'd like to see some more examples do let us know, we'd love to show you more and then show you how easy it is to keep this and other pages up to date with the Schudio School Website CMS.
+We have lots of examples of great Welcome pages across the hundreds of school websites we have designed for schools all around the UK.
+If you'd like to see some more examples do let us know, we'd love to show you more and then show you how easy it is to keep this and other pages up to date with our School Website Software.

 if you enjoyed this article, get email updates (it’s free).